kazbekaskarov/nuxt-pinia-vuetify-tailwind-template/README.md

 ## 📑 Contributing

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on contributing, issue reporting, and pull requests.
+Interested in contributing?
+Please follow our guidelines:

+Fork the repository.

+Create a new branch (git checkout -b feature/YourFeature).

+Commit your changes (git commit -m "feat: Describe your feature").

+Push to the branch (git push origin feature/YourFeature).

+Open a pull request.

 ---

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ---

-## 📝 Changelog

-See [CHANGELOG.md](./CHANGELOG.md) for a list of changes and version history.